Carlos-Blandino/movies-project/README.md

 ![Movie Billboard Page](movie-project)

-I was designated as a backend developer in this capstone school project As another developer worked on and designed the frontend.
+I was designated as a backend developer in this capstone project As another developer worked on and designed the frontend.

 To succeed at this project, I needed to demonstrate that I could do the following: